-From 6 April 2017 with the appointment of Mr Trevor Allen as Interim Non-Executive Chairman, the Chair is independent as disclosed in Recommendation 2.3.
+The Chair is independent as disclosed in Recommendation 2.3.

 Recommendation 2.6 - A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.